skanehira/gather-clone/README.md

 # Gather Clone

-This is clone of Gather.town with fully customizable spaces and seamless proximity based video chat.
+A clone of Gather.town featuring fully customizable spaces and seamless proximity based video chat.

-This project is a fork of Realms, my previous project inspired by Gather.
+The project is a fork of Realms, my previous project inspired by Gather.
 You can check it out [here.](https://github.com/trevorwrightdev/realms)

-This app was designed to have the core features of Gather.
-It contains:
+The app was designed to include the core features of Gather, including:

 - Customizable spaces using tilesets
 - Proximity video chat